subhajitchaudhury/deephypercnn/README.md

 # deephypercnn
 Classification of Hyperspectral Satellite Image Using Deep Convolutional Neural Networks.
-This is implementation of the paper
+This is re-implementation of the paper

 [1] K. Makantasis, K. Karantzalos, A. Doulamis and N. Doulamis, "Deep supervised learning for hyperspectral data classification through convolutional neural networks," 2015 IEEE International Geoscience and Remote Sensing Symposium (IGARSS), Milan, 2015, pp. 4959-4962.